Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 ---

-**I've noticed you have interesting stories about both your experiences and general knowledge of the music industry and related culture.
-I think it would be good to get some snippets of them.
-As a starting point: you were doing some music writing—how did you get into that?**
+**You've got interesting stories about the music industry—I thought it'd be good to capture some of them.
+How did you get into music writing?**

 _It was the New Musical Express, which was well-established when I started._
 _It's a music paper dating back to the 50s, and they were credited with